python/python-docs-pl/docs/_sources/reference/import.rst.txt

 considered a package.

 All modules have a name.
-Subpackage names are separated from their parent package name by a dot, akin to Python's standard attribute access syntax.
+Subpackage names are separated from their parent package name by dots, akin to Python's standard attribute access syntax.
 Thus you might have a module called :mod:`sys` and a package called :mod:`email`, which in turn has a subpackage called :mod:`email.mime` and a module within that subpackage called :mod:`email.mime.text`.